hirotomusiker/cifar10_pytorch/README.md

 - load tensorflow weights

 ### What's New
-- Updated docker environment
+- Updated docker and config environments (Dec.
+2023)
-- Verified test accuracy of VGG16, ResNet18 and EfficientNetB0
-- Verified that EfficientNetB0-B7 successfully works with ImageNet-pretrained weights
+- EfficientNet models are no longer supported (Dec.
+2023)

 ## Benchmark Results